 2) At least 30 seconds have passed from the first RTCP packet was sent from the SUT.
 3) The "NTP timestamp" field in the last RTCP packet Sender Information sent from the SUT is less than the "NTP timestamp" field in the first RTCP packet Sender Information sent from the SUT, when interpreting those fields as unsigned 64-bit integers.

-$0.999 \le C/{232} \le 1.001.$ Pass criteria:
+$0.999 \leq C/{2^{32}} \leq 1.001.$ Pass criteria:

 The test result is agnostic to RTP packets being received by the SUT or not.
-Comments:
+Comments: NTP time calculations require 64-bit integer arithmetic capability.
 The pass criterion corresponds to a minimum timestamp clock accuracy of 0.1 % but a much higher accuracy should in general be expected.
 The test setup can introduce packet delay jitter impacting measurement accuracy, which is mitigated by using a rather long test procedure and the above values are chosen as a trade-off.